davison/ha-sinkhole/README.md

 ### Config setup

 First, on your controller node, create a config file named (by convention but it doesn't matter) `inventory.yaml`.
 You can create it anywhere for now.
 In it, you need to specify your target nodes, the VIP address and a secret.
 The secret is simply a token used to identify cluster membership for the VIP manager.
-To make the service actually useful, you want to add upstream DNS server(s) and at least one block list.
+Default upstream DNS servers and a default blocklist are provided, you can change them later in config.

 Below is an example config to get 2 remote nodes installed (accessible at `192.168.0.1` and `192.168.0.2` and sharing a VIP of `192.168.0.53`)